Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 How to practise:

-- Warm the oil gently (place the bottle in a bowl of hot water for 5 minutes)
+- Warm the oil gently.
+Set the bottle in a bowl of hot water for 5 minutes.

-- Begin at the crown of the head — massage in circular motions
+- Begin at the crown of the head.
+Circular motions.

-- Move to the face and ears — gentle circular strokes
+- Move to the face and ears with gentle circular strokes

-- Arms — long strokes from shoulder to wrist, circular on elbows
+- Arms.
+Long strokes from shoulder to wrist, circular on the elbows.

-- Back — reach what you can; the lower back benefits enormously
+- Back.
+Reach what you can.
+The lower back benefits a lot.

-- Legs — long strokes from hip to ankle, circular on knees
+- Legs.
+Long strokes from hip to ankle, circular on the knees.

-- Let the oil absorb for 10-15 minutes, then shower with warm water
+- Let the oil absorb for 10 to 15 minutes, then shower with warm water.

-Minimum version: If time is short, massage oil into just the scalp, ears, and soles of the feet — these three areas provide the greatest Vata-calming benefit in the least time.
+Minimum version: Short on time?
+Massage oil into just the scalp, ears and soles of the feet.
+Those three areas give the most Vata-calming benefit for the least time.

 7. Bathing

-After Abhyanga, shower with warm water (not hot — hot water strips oil from the skin and aggravates Pitta).
-Allow some oil to remain on the skin rather than scrubbing it all away.
-The residual oil continues to nourish throughout the day.
+After Abhyanga, shower with warm water.
+Not hot.
+Hot water strips oil from the skin and aggravates Pitta.
+Let some oil remain on the skin rather than scrubbing it all off.
+The residual oil keeps nourishing you all day.

-Use natural, gentle soap on areas that need it (underarms, feet) and allow the oil to serve as your moisturiser elsewhere.
+Use natural, gentle soap on the areas that need it (underarms, feet).
+Let the oil serve as your moisturiser elsewhere.

 8. Movement and Exercise (Vyayama)

-Ayurveda recommends morning exercise at half capacity — enough to create a light sweat and warmth but not enough to exhaust.
+Ayurveda recommends morning exercise at half capacity.
+Enough to bring a light sweat and warmth.
+Not enough to exhaust.

 Dosha-appropriate movement:

-- Pitta: Moderate yoga, swimming, cycling — 30-45 minutes.
-Avoid competitive intensity.
+- Pitta: Moderate yoga, swimming, cycling.
+30 to 45 minutes.
+Skip the competitive edge.

 9. Pranayama and Meditation